samrocketman/demo-jenkins-world-2018-jenkins-bootstrap/README.md

   See what Jervis provides in [`./jervis/jobs/`](./jervis/jobs/).
 - An immutable infrastructure image for the master running in Docker.
 - An immutable infrastructure image for the agent running in Docker.
+- Configuration as code for a Jenkins server.

 # Prerequisites